 There also isn’t a need to furnish and decorate as much which reduces stress, cost & time spent planning.

 There is also a decreased chance of clutter.
 Because everything happened in one room, if we didn’t clean up after ourselves, we couldn’t ignore the mess.
 We would put away the toys every night before my son went to bed so that we could sit in the living room afterwards and not stare at toys.
 As a strange side effect, our son loves cleaning up.
+(As our kids got bigger our toy philosophy got more complex – I wrote about it some here)

 We didn’t lose things often.
 Living in a small space forced organization.
 Everything had a place and we all knew where that was.
 Even if you did misplace something in the house, there weren’t many places for it to hide.
 You would find it much faster than in a large space.